 Letters will be sent home after a few weeks of having overdue books and money for replacement copies sought.

 As other people are often waiting for these items, please try to bring them back on time Thank you !

 Computers should be re-installed soon.

 Literacy Across Learning

-Pupils are encouraged to read for enjoyment, take part of literary activities such as celebrating Roald Dahl Day or William Shakespeare birthday, etc.
+Pupils are encouraged to read for enjoyment and to take part in literary activities such as celebrating Roald Dahl Day, National Poetry Day, etc.